jlpteaching/dinocpu/assignments/assignment-1.md

 You will be provided with some template code which contains a set of interfaces between CPU components and some pre-written components.
 You will combine these components together into a working processor!

-You can check out the tag `lab1-sq20` to get the template code for this lab.

 ## Goals

-- Learn how to use Chisel
+* Learn how to use Chisel
-- Learn how to run tests and debug Chisel
+* Learn how to run tests and debug Chisel
-- Start implementing a RISC-V CPU!
+* Start implementing a RISC-V CPU!

 ## Tools